 The Graduate School trained colleague professionals by interactive webinar from around the world and from diverse professions, including athletics, breathwork, chiropractic, coaching, counseling, dental hygiene, dentistry, education, medicine, mental health, occupational therapy, orthodontics, physiotherapy, psychology, respiratory therapy, social work, and speech therapy.
 It graduated its first MS degree and breathing science certification students in 2014.
 The Professional School is continuing on with the Vision and Mission of the Graduate School.

-The Professional School prepares professionals to bring these integrative applications directly into their existing practices and businesses, or to begin new enterprises based on their professional backgrounds and their newly acquired knowledge and skills.
-The Graduate School’s goal is to provide working healthcare and performance professionals with new expertise, new practical skills, and requisite business knowledge enabling them to grow their professional practices.
+The Professional School prepares professionals to bring these integrative applications directly into their existing practices and businesses or to begin new enterprises based on their professional backgrounds and their newly acquired knowledge and skills.
+The Professional School’s goal is to provide working healthcare and performance professionals with new expertise, new practical skills, and requisite business knowledge enabling them to grow their professional practices.

 The Professional School began with designing and offering programs in applied breathing sciences for empowering experienced, successful practitioners to help people improve health and performance through the application of behavioral learning principles to the physiology of breathing.
 To this end, the School recruited a faculty of 16 prominent scientists and clinicians and in 2013 began offering a MS degree program in Applied Breathing Sciences.
 At the same time the School offered the associated certification program, Certified Breathing Behavior Analyst.
 Qualified professionals who do well in the certification program, and who are interested in a career in the field, are invited to enter the Professional Diploma program in Behavioral Breathing Sciences.